-The fine decorative interior of the Anglican church of Christ Church Bong Bong in the NSW Southern Highlands was commissioned by the widow of the local landowner Charles Throsby in 1884.
+The Anglican church of Christ Church Bong Bong in the NSW Southern Highlands was built in 1845 on the estate of local landowner Charles Throsby (1799-1854).

-Overview The opening of Barangaroo Reserve has allowed Sydneysiders to walk around a part of the Sydney harbour foreshore that had been closed off to the public for more than 100 years.
-The six hectare parkland has transformed one...
+Overview The opening of Barangaroo Reserve in 2015 has allowed Sydneysiders to walk around a part of the Sydney harbour foreshore that had been closed off to the public for more than 100 years.
+The six-hectare parkland has transformed one...